Rajkumar6/MyRetail-2/README.md

   ]
 }

-UpdatePriceAPI is synchronous, Service class will first invoke getPricecommand to validate the product availabilty and then invoke updateprice to update price details in database.
+UpdatePriceAPI method is synchronous, Service class will first invoke getPricecommand to validate the product availabilty in database and then invoke updatepricecommand to update price details in database.

+getPricecommand and updatepricecommand are hystrix command classes which will help in breaking the circuit incase of failure from any of the external API/DB call.
+Current configuraion of hystrix is set as follows.
+For an interval of 60 seconds, if 50% of the backend API/DB call fails, circuit will be open for 10 secs.
+This can be tested by providing product ids that are not available in target system.

-EmbeddedMongoDb is used as database and few products will be inserted during the server startup through spring configuration.
+EmbeddedMongoDb is used as database.
+Set of products will be inserted in to the database during server startup through spring configuration.
 MongoRepository is used to save and fetch Price details.
-PriceDetails will be updated to Ehcache and retrived from cache.
+Product Price will be stored to Ehcache during update price and retrived from cache during get price.

-Hystrix will break the circuit for corresponding API/DB call incase of timout.
-Current configuraion is, for a period of 60 seconds, if 50% of the backend API/DB call fails, circuit will be open for 10 secs.
-This can be tested by providing product ids that are not in target system.

 ### Build and Run